Pppp1116/content-license-policy/README.md

 ---

-## 11. Requesting Exceptions or Commercial Licenses
+## 12. Requesting Exceptions or Commercial Licenses

 If you want to:

-- Use the content commercially;
+- Use the Content commercially;
 - Include it in paid memberships, Patreon tiers, or subscription models;
 - Publish large translations, full mirrors, or major derivative guides;
 - Use the Content in any AI-related way;